SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Method

 \textbf{Knowledge Distillation.} A large cloud-scale teacher~\cite{wu2025qwenimagetechnicalreport} (denoted as $\xi$) supervises the training of the elastic DiT models through both output- and feature-level distillation.
 The student $\theta \in \{\Theta,\, \Theta_s\}$ is first encouraged to match the teacher’s velocity predictions: {

-} and further aligns its internal representations via feature distillation on the final transformer layer: {
+} and further aligns its internal representations via feature distillation: {

-} where $\phi$ is the projector.
+} where $\phi$ is the projector on the final transformer layer.
 The overall distillation objective combines both levels of supervision with timestep-aware scaling~\cite{hu2024snapgen}: {

-} where $\mathcal{S}(\cdot)$ the timestep-aware scaling operator.
+} where $\mathcal{S}(\cdot)$ the timestep-aware scaling operator.\\

-\textbf{Step Distillation.} Following recent one-step distillation methods~\cite{yin2024onestep, yin2024improved}, we adopt Distribution Matching Distillation (DMD) for step distillation.
-However, DMD requires careful tuning of hyperparameters such as teacher guidance scale and auxiliary loss weight.
-We observe that optimal settings vary across model capacities, and applying DMD to smaller models with only millions of parameters often causes unstable convergence.
+\textbf{Step Distillation.} Following recent few-step distillation methods~\cite{yin2024onestep, yin2024improved}, we adopt Distribution Matching Distillation (DMD) for step distillation, where the KL divergence is computed between the real score from the full-step teacher $\xi$ and the student distribution (fake score) estimated by a critic model $c$:

-To address these issues, we propose Knowledge-guided DMD (K-DMD), which extends DMD-based step distillation by incorporating knowledge distillation from a few-step teacher~\cite{qwen_image_lightning_2025} (\cref{fig:kdmd}).
-Following~\cite{yin2024onestep}, we compute the KL divergence between the real score from the teacher $\xi$ and the student output distribution estimated by a critic model $c$ (initialized with the same weights as the student $\theta$):
+where $\tau$ is randomly sampled to diffuse (via $\mathcal{F}$) the input $\hat{x}_0$ before passing into teacher $\xi$ and critic $c$.
+However, standard DMD is sensitive to hyperparameter choices such as teacher guidance scale and auxiliary loss weight.
+We observe that optimal settings vary across model capacities, and applying to compact models with only millions of parameters often causes unstable convergence (\cref{fig:dmdvskdmd}).